-Oh, I do treasure My Past for one reason: the valuable lessons it teaches.
+Oh, I do treasure My Past for one reason: the valuable lessons it taught me.
 You know, how not to act.
 What doesn't work.
 How not to be.
 I've learned much from My Past, actually.

-In fact, I used to be extremely sentimental, thought about My Past almost daily, reread my old diaries and letters, wished My Past could be My Present.
+I used to be super sentimental.
+Thought daily about My Past, reread my old diaries and letters, wished My Past could be My Present.
 That's when I lived in the Nevada Desert during my Darkest Days of Depression.

 So not good to yearn for dead days.

 But now?
 Now this is what I believe, this is what I do, this is how I live:

 “Remember not the former things, nor consider the things of old.
 Behold, I am doing a new thing; now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert."
 Isaiah 43: 18-19